 "Bioeconomy in Europe - Hype or reality?
-Perspectives for the Baltic " by Christian Patermann, Former Director of the European Commission DG Research
+Perspectives for the Baltic " by Christian Patermann, Former Director of the European Commission DG Research VIDEO

-"Overview on how sustainability has been and should be addressed at global and national levels" by Olivier Dubois, Leader, Energy Programme Climate, Energy and Tenure Division, UN Food and Agriculture Organisation (FAO)
+"Overview on how Sustainability has been and Should be Addressed at global and national levels" by Olivier Dubois, Leader, Energy Program Climate, Energy and tenures Division, Agriculture and Food and Organization (FAO) VIDEO

-"Towards joint Nordic bioeconomy strategy: the rationale for it and expected outcomes for entrepreneurs" by Geir Odsson, Nordic Council of Ministers
+"Towards joint Nordic bioeconomy strategy: the Rationale for it and expected Outcomes for entrepreneurs" by Geir Odsson, Nordic Council of Ministers VIDEO

-"Bio-based Industries Joint Understating: State of play and perspectives" by Philippe Mengal, Executive Director, Bio-Based Industries Joint Undertaking
+"Bio-based Industries Joint Understating: State of play and perspectives" by Philippe Mengal, Executive Director, Bio-Based Industries Joint Undertaking VIDEO

-"The Bio-Based Industries Consortium - Strategic Innovation and Research Agenda and collaborations” by Suzy Renckens, Bio-based Industries Consortium
+"The Bio-Based Industries Consortium - Strategic Research Agenda and Innovation and Collaboration" by Suzy Renckens, Bio-based Industries Consortium VIDEO

 The forum ensured increased awareness of various innovation endeavors across the region, as well as foster cross-sectoral collaboration among institutions from various sectors.

-In the last year the Nordic Council of Ministers' Office in Latvia in collaboration with the Latvia University of Agriculture, Riga Technical University and the Ministry of Agriculture has organized a series of measures to support development of the Bioeconomy Strategy in Latvia, which is due by June 30, 2017.
-Bioeconomy Forum was organized by the Nordic Council of Ministers Latvian Office, Ministry of Agriculture and the Green Technology Incubator.
+In the last year the Nordic Council of Ministers' Office in Latvia in Collaboration with the Latvia University of Agriculture, Riga Technical University and the Ministry of Agriculture has organized a series of measures to support development of the Bioeconomy Strategy in Latvia.